Last date modified: 2026-May-22

 - Click Edit Format.

 - Current Format Preview—you can view the case number format as you go.
-Each time you make a change, the preview updates with the new configuration.
+Each time you make a change, the preview updates with the new configuration in real time.
 If you need a reminder on the case number settings before you made any changes, navigate to the Current Configuration Summary at the bottom of the screen.

 - Component Ordering—change the order of the case number components.
 By default, the order is Static Text - Year - Sequence.
 To change the order, click a component, then use the arrows to move it up or down.
 The preview pane displays your changes in real time.